27 Epic Things to Do in Cabo San Lucas (and Beyond)

 Perhaps pick up some fine hand-crafted beaten silver earrings or a unique bronze sculpture or oil painting.

-The 50-mile drive to Todos Santos winds north along the Pacific coast, passing through rolling scrubland desert.
+Thanks to a recent highway upgrade, you can now zip up to Todos Santos from Cabo San Lucas in about an hour.
+The 50-mile journey winds north along the Pacific coast, passing through rolling scrubland desert.

 20) Play golf in Cabo